Alkrist/Android_island3D/README.md

 ### Structure
 MainActivity is found in com/test package.
-The code is split into logical modules: RenderEngine module - in charge of rendering surprisingly, Game module - in charge of all game logic,
+The code is split into logical modules: RenderEngine module - in charge of rendering surprisingly, Game module - in charge of all game logic, Menus module - in charge of GUI **building**, not rendering.
+Shaders are located in assets as well as game resources.

+### Possible **TODO** list
+Add sounds, fix tiles, add animations, add new player and ship models, add better GUIs, fix stupid freeze bug on exit from pause menu.

 ### Development
 This game is written with **OpenGL ES**.